hbustamante8/Credit_Risk_Analysis/README.md

 ## Overview of the Analysis

 Fast Lending, a peer-to-peer lending services company wants to use machine learning to predict credit risk.
-As a data scientist, the purpose of this project is to build and evaluate several machine learning models to predict credit risk using Python to aid Fast.
+As a data scientist, the purpose of this project is to build and evaluate several machine learning models to predict credit risk using Python to aid Fast Lending.
 After evaluating each model, a recommendation will be provided to Fast Lending on which model is the best fit to predict credit risk.

 Resources used:
 * Data Source: LoanStats_2019Q1